2lindell/advent/docs/source.txt

 		now the axe is near the bear;
 		say [M164]"The axe misses and lands near the bear where you can't get at it.";
 		rule succeeds.
-Instead of giving the tasty food to the bear:
+Instead of giving the tasty food to the ferocious bear:
 	now the axe is not near the bear;
 	now the tasty food is nowhere;
 	now the bear is friendly;
 	say [M168]"The bear eagerly wolfs down your food, after which he seems to calm down considerably and even becomes rather friendly.";
 	rule succeeds.
-Instead of giving something to the bear:
+Instead of giving something to the ferocious bear:
-	if the bear is friendly, say [M174]"There is nothing here to eat.";
+	unless the tasty food is enclosed by the location, say [M102]"There's nothing here it wants to eat (except perhaps you).";
+	otherwise say [M102M]"That's not something it wants to eat."
-	otherwise say [M102]"There's nothing here it wants to eat (except perhaps you)."
+Rule for supplying a missing second noun while giving and the noun is the bear and the tasty food is not enclosed by the location: say [M102]"There's nothing here it wants to eat (except perhaps you)."
 Instead of asking the bear to try doing something, say [I6]"This is a Bear of very little brain."
 Instead of asking the bear about something, say [I6]"This is a Bear of very little brain."
 Instead of answering the bear that something, say [I6]"This is a Bear of very little brain."